hkphysics/key4hep-container/README.md

 # key4hep-container

+This is builds a container for the key4hep project.  https://github.com/key4hep/key4hep-spack/

 Please contact joequant@bitquant.com.hk

 To view continuous integration of key4hep-stack please go to http://dev1.bitquant.com.hk:8011/

+This makes heavy use of the compiler caching server - http://github.com/joequant/cacher/

 To be notified of build breaks, add yourself to issue #1